-During the fiscal year ended June 30, 2020, the Board held four meetings.
-All incumbent directors attended 75% or more of the total of (i) all meetings of the Board, plus (ii) all meetings of the committees on which they served during their respective terms of office.
+During the fiscal year ended June 30, 2021, the Board held four meetings.
+All incumbent directors attended (i) all meetings of the Board, plus (ii) all meetings of the committees on which they served during their respective terms of office.